-- – Name, spell, define pathologic conditions, drugs, lab or diagnostic tests, and therapeutic procedures related to the systems being studied.
+- – Name, spell, define pathologic conditions, drugs, lab or diagnostic tests, and therapeutic procedures related to the systems studied.

-- – Identify and define commonly used medical abbreviations and terminologies associated with the major systems of the body.
+- – Identify and define commonly used medical abbreviations and terminologies associated with major systems of the body.

 Upon completion of the course the student will be able to: